 About me

-I am currently a research engineer at the Inria Paris center, in France.
-I belong to the Service Experimentation and Development, a service dedicated to providing technical support to the research teams of the institute.
+Before joining Aflokkat, I was a research engineer at the Inria Paris center, in France.
+I was a member of the Service Experimentation and Development, a service dedicated to providing technical support to the research teams of the institute.

-One component of this support is a direct involvement in the engineering projects of research teams.
-Another component is a constant technological watch and experimentation in order to keep cutting-edge tooling and best practices in the research teams.
-To that end, I organize regular training sessions for researchers, engineers, or PhD students.
+One component of this support was a direct involvement in the engineering projects of research teams.
+Another component was a constant technological watch and experimentation in order to keep cutting-edge tooling and best practices in the research teams.
+To that end, I organized regular training sessions for researchers, engineers, or PhD students.

-Since february 2022, I am working mostly in the ARAMIS team located at the Paris Brain Institute.
-Part of my work is dedicated to leading open source projects of the team, like Clinica, ClinicaDL, or Leaspy.
+From february 2022 to July 2025, I was working mostly in the ARAMIS team located at the Paris Brain Institute.
+Part of my work was dedicated to leading open source projects of the team, like Clinica, ClinicaDL, or Leaspy.

 Before joining the Paris center, I was a research engineer in the PARIETAL team at the Saclay center of Inria.
 I was mainly working on developping and maintaining neuro-science and machine learning softwares like Nilearn.